pha4ge/infrastructure-resources/docs/recommendations.md

 > [!WARNING]
 > CONFUSING - we need to bridge the five things to the eight things / motivate the eight things -- also explain how there's more than eight things that got smushed into eight.

+The choice of abstraction level influences and is influenced by many other factors. **Throughput**, i.e. the number samples that need to be run through the system; **flexibility**, which includes to what extent analyses can and should be modified by users; **scalability**, which includes to what extent additional users can be added, and the extent to which the solution allows for changes in data volume; **external access requirements**, which includes the frequency data needs to be sent to external servers and proportion of time required connected to external servers; and **sustainability**, which includes to what extent financial and competent human resources are and will be available to support the chosen solution and the level of maintenance and upkeep required to be performed by lab staff.

+The choice in workflow management approach influences; **Future proofing**, which extends to whether workflows can be added (or extended) to meet future requirements, and includes module extension to add other functionality; **Ease of use (for administrators)**, such as ease to deploy, ease of maintenance and administration, and ease to coordinate with central IT; and **Ease of use (for users)**, in particular for non-computational-specialists (i.e. GUI interfaces).

 <img width="75%" alt="image" src="https://github.com/pha4ge/infrastructure-resources/assets/8513746/212524f8-2c1b-4314-ad50-eaf452054954">